Notes on solving and playing peg solitaire on a computer: Single vacancy to single survivor problems

 \subsection{Computer solving techniques}

-The simplest technique for solving a peg solitaire problem on a computer is to store the sequence of jumps, together with the current board position.
-One then performs a depth-first search by jump (extending the jump sequence and backtracking when no further move is possible).
-The 15-hole triangular board can be easily solved using this technique, but it is much slower on the 33-hole board.
+The simplest technique for solving a peg solitaire problem on a computer is to store the sequence of completed jumps, together with the current board position.
+One then performs a depth-first search by jump (extending the jump sequence and backtracking when no further jump is possible).
+The 15-hole triangle board can be easily solved using this technique, but it is much slower on the 33-hole board.
 The reason is that there are a large number of jump sequences that result in the same board position, so there is a tremendous amount of duplicated work.
 This difficulty can be removed by storing board positions seen previously in a hash table or binary tree.

-A better technique is to stop recording the jump sequence entirely, and look at the whole problem as a sequence of board positions.
-Given a set of board positions $A$, we denote by $D(A)$ the set of board positions that can be obtained by performing every possible jump to every element of $A$.
-We call $D(A)$ the \textbf{descendants} of $A$.
-As a programming task calculating $D(A)$ is straightforward.
-For example the set $A$ can be stored on the disk as a sequence of integer codes, we read each code and convert it to a board position.
+An improved technique is to stop recording the jump sequence, and look at the whole problem as a sequence of board positions (see \cite{Beasley}).
+Given a set of board positions $\example$, we denote by $\descendants(\example)$ the set of board positions that can be obtained by performing every possible jump to every element of $\example$.
+We call $\descendants(\example)$ the \textbf{descendants} of $\example$.
+As a programming task calculating $\descendants(\example)$ is straightforward.
+For example the set $\example$ can be stored on the disk as a sequence of integer codes, we read each code and convert it to a board position.
 From this board position we execute every possible jump, resulting in a large number of board positions which are stored in a binary tree (or hash table) to remove duplicates.
-This binary tree is then dumped to a file as a sequence of codes, the set $D(A)$.
+This binary tree can be dumped to a file as a sequence of codes, the set $\descendants(\example)$.